 Let's dive in.

-Personalized experience is already being done by most people at your company, too.
+A personalized experience is already being executed by most people at your company, too.

 Your organization's marketers, sales reps, and product team members focus on this very topic with their customers - the business' customers.
 They’re not the only ones though; good managers are trying to understand their customers - the employees - entirely so they can lead them in the best way possible to succeed.